 We make most dairy products such as butter, cream, ice cream, and cheese from the milk we get from cows.

 Did you know that it takes 350 squirts from a cow to get one gallon of milk!
+Today, dairy farms have machines to get milk from the cow.

 Each dairy cow produces 200,000 cups of milk in her lifetime.